gardener/gardener/docs/deployment/configuring_logging.md

 ```

 Under the `shootPurpose` section, just list all the shoot purposes for which the Shoot node logging feature will be enabled.
 Specifying the `testing` purpose has no effect because this purpose prevents the logging stack installation.
-Logs can be  viewed in the operator Grafana!
+Logs can be  viewed in the operator Plutono!
 The dedicated labels are `unit`, `syslog_identifier`, and `nodename` in the `Explore` menu.

 ## Configuring Central Loki Storage Capacity